JPIAMRTRIUMPH/MicrobialGenomics/_episodes/87_Phylogenetic_trees_from_a_superalignment.md

 ---
 start: false
-title: "Phylogenetic trees from the core genome"
+title: "Phylogenetic trees from the core genome and visualization"
 teaching: 10
-exercises: 60
+exercises: 90
 questions:
 - "Is there a specific clone associated with resistance"
 objectives: